+Why is your sales rep failing?
 Our research shows that there are many reasons why a sales rep fails to achieve their quota.
-For the purpose of this article, I will keep my comments focused on three categories:
+For the purpose of this article, I will keep my comments focused on three specific categories:

 1. Personality Conflict with the Sales Role

-Make sure that your sales rep has the energy level that meets the job requirement.
-If they don’t then they may need you to provide them with more resources, take some things off their plate or move them into an Account Management role.
+If your sales rep does not posses the right mix of personality traits, then they may need you to provide them with more resources, take some things off their plate or move them into a different role.

 2. Motivational Conflict with the Sales Role